rexarski/AUSSIE/README.md

 ## [UMel](https://handbook.unimelb.edu.au/search?types%5B%5D=subject&year=2019&level_type%5B%5D=all&campus_and_attendance_mode%5B%5D=all&org_unit%5B%5D=all&page=1&sort=_score%7Cdesc)

-The webpage showing all courses info is paginated
+The webpage showing all courses info is paginated.
+Initially, I thought we need to do these extra steps:

+- Accept cookies;
+- Get total page numbers;
+- Navigate automatically.

+With a popup window telling me to accept cookies, I turned myself to Selenium again for help.
+But it was really painful to deal with an error caused by `remDr$navigate(new_url)`, especailly it kept displaying an `UnknownError` message.
+Well, the ending of this story is not too bad as I realized I could just keep the popup window hanging.
+Screw Selenium!

 ## Todo

 - [x] ANU
-- [ ] UMel
+- [x] UMel
 - [ ] USyd
 - [ ] UNSW
 - [ ] UQ